SpiderNets: Vision Models Predict Human Fear From Aversive Images: Methods

-A total of 313 spider-related images, resized to 224×224 pixels, were used as input.
-Corresponding labels, consisting of fear ratings, were obtained from our dataset.
-To enhance robustness and generalizability, we applied standard image augmentations \autocite{shortenSurveyImageData2019} on the training datasets, including random horizontal flips, small rotations, translations, shearing, scaling, color jittering, filling, and Gaussian blurring.

-To obtain task-adapted models for regression, we replaced each base model’s original classification layer with a specialized output head: three hidden layers with 256 units each, with dropout and a linear layer first, followed by rectified linear unit (ReLU) activations, batch normalization, dropout, and linear transformations.
-A final linear unit produced a single continuous output.
-We did not constrain or clip this output during the forward pass.
-After inference, predictions were post‑hoc clipped to the 0–100 range to match the rating scale.
-We refer to the resulting network as the \emph{task-adapted model} (e.g., the ResNet-based task-adapted model).
-We reserve \emph{architecture} for design families (e.g., CNN vs transformer).
+The computer vision models used as our \emph{base models} (pretrained networks used as starting points for transfer learning) were ResNet50 \autocite{heDeepResidualLearning2015}, ConvNeXtV2 Tiny \autocite{wooConvNeXtV2Codesigning2023}, DeiT-S/16 \autocites{dosovitskiyImageWorth16x162021}[][]{touvronTrainingDataefficientImage2021}, and DINOv2 ViT-S/14 \autocite{oquabDINOv2LearningRobust2024}.
+Throughout this paper, we refer to these base models only by their shorter names, ResNet, ConvNeXtV2, DeiT, and DINOv2.

-Our training involved two stages—partial and full fine-tuning.
-In partial fine-tuning, pretrained layers (from ImageNet-1K) were frozen and only the new head was trained.
-In full fine-tuning, all layers were updated.
-Each base model was evaluated under two configurations: partial and full fine-tuning.
-This yielded six model configurations in total.
-We refer to each combination of base model (ResNet, ConvNeXtV2, or Swin) and fine-tuning stage (partial or full fine-tuning) as a model configuration; each configuration was trained multiple times within cross-validation, producing multiple trained instances.
+ResNet and ConvNeXtV2 are convolutional neural networks (CNNs; \cite{lecunDeepLearning2015}) pretrained in a supervised way on ImageNet-1K \autocite{dengImageNetLargescaleHierarchical2009}.
+DeiT and DINOv2 are transformer-based (Vision Transformer [ViT]; \cite{dosovitskiyImageWorth16x162021}); DeiT is supervised \autocite{touvronTrainingDataefficientImage2021} and pretrained on ImageNet-1K, whereas DINOv2 is self-supervised and pretrained on the LVD-142M dataset \autocite{oquabDINOv2LearningRobust2024}.
+Each pretrained base model is a classifier.
+We adapted it to single-output regression by replacing the classification head with a small regression head and then applied transfer learning in two stages: partial fine-tuning (head-only) followed by full fine-tuning (all layers).
+This yielded eight model configurations in total.
+We refer to each combination of base model and fine-tuning stage (partial or full fine-tuning) as a \emph{model configuration}.
+Each configuration was trained multiple times within cross-validation (CV), producing multiple trained instances.
+Images were resized to a common resolution; standard augmentations were used during training; evaluation used resizing only and no augmentations.
+Implementations used timm and PyTorch \autocites{rw2019timm}[][]{paszkePyTorchImperativeStyle2019}.
+Full methodological details are provided in Appendix \ref{sec:sup-methods} (Supplementary Methods).

-All three base models were sourced from the timm Python library \autocite{rw2019timm} with pretrained weights and implemented in PyTorch \autocite{paszkePyTorchImperativeStyle2019}.
-Training was conducted on an NVIDIA RTX 4080 GPU with 16 GB VRAM.